 Make sure to read up on your free camping area before you head out.
-Camping apps like iOverlander have a comment section that lets previous users share the latest conditions.
+Camping apps like The Dyrt have forum boards to discuss the latest status of camping areas, as well as extensive reviews to read before your trip.
 In short, it’s worth searching around on a few forums to find out the latest conditions.

 Additionally, make sure to check the weather and call a local station to see if there have been any road closures or washouts.
 These factors can greatly determine the current road conditions at your site!

 Where Are The Nearest Amenities / Emergency Resources?